DisnakeDev/disnake/docs/api/events.rst

 .. function:: on_voice_channel_status_update(channel, status)

-    Called whenever a channel status is modified.
+    Called whenever a voice channel status is modified.

-    This requires :attr:`Intents.` to be enabled.
+    This requires :attr:`Intents.guilds` to be enabled.

     .. versionadded:: |vnext|